-Since parathyroids are glands of the endocrine system, we can detect disease in these glands by measuring the appropriateness of their hormone
+Parathyroid glands—there are four small (the size of a grain of rice) glands are responsible for maintaining calcium levels in the body's tissues—are found behind the thyroid gland in the neck.
+Since parathyroids are part of the endocrine system, we can detect disease in these glands by measuring the appropriateness of their hormone production.

 Hyperparathyroidism is relatively easy to detect because the parathyroid glands will be making an inappropriately large amount of parathyroid hormone in the face of an elevated serum calcium.
 This is straightforward and simple to measure.